Leukemia Types. Leukemia is a form of cancer that occurs at the level of the spinal marrow.

-Most likely, leukemia interferes in the normal process of cell maturation.
+Most likely, leukemia interferes in the ordinary process of cell maturation.

-Most of these resulted cells are inefficient inside the organism, as they can’t carry out the activity of normal blood cells.
+Most of these resulted cells are inefficient inside the organism, as they can’t carry out the activity of healthy blood cells.

 The Development Rate Of The Different Leukemia Types

-Depending on to the rate of development, the disease can either be acute leukemia (developing very rapidly), or chronic leukemia (slow developing).
+Depending on to the rate of development, the disease can either be acute leukemia (developing very rapidly), or chronic leukemia (slow growing).

-Particularly, the acute leukemia is the inability of stem cells (immature cells that can be found in the bone marrow) to reach the state of maturity.
+Particularly, the acute leukemia is the inability of stem cells (immature cells found in the bone marrow) to reach the state of maturity.

 If mistreated or ignored, acute leukemia causes the death of affected patients within a few months.

-However other forms don’t respond well to the specific treatment.
+While certain other forms of acute leukemia successfully treated.
+However other types don’t respond well to the specific treatment.

 A characteristic of the chronic type of leukemia is that the diseased cells usually come from more mature cells.

-But in most cases, they aren’t developed normally.
+But in most cases, different leukemia types aren’t developed normally.

-The leukemia cells have long periods of life and they tend to accumulate within the bloodstream.
+The leukemia cells have extended periods of life, and they tend to accumulate in the bloodstream.

-Although normal people have between 5000 and 10000 white blood cells in their body, people who suffer from chronic leukemia may have more than 100000.
+Although ordinary people have between 5000 and 10000 white blood cells in their body, people who have chronic leukemia may have more than 100000.

-Lymphocytic and myelogenous types of leukemia are developed from different types of cells:
+Lymphocytic and myelogenous types of leukemia developed from different kinds of cells:

 - The lymphocytic type of leukemia develops from cells called lymphoblasts or lymphocytes in the spongious tissue of the bones.